Employer Payroll Taxes

 Why Do Employers Have to Match Payroll Taxes?

-Employers have to match payroll taxes because it’s a government requirement under US law.
+Employers must match payroll taxes because it’s a government requirement under US law.
 FICA contributions help fund Social Security and Medicare programs that are critical to the wellbeing of several beneficiaries, including: